About

 Where has your work appeared?

-My stories and nonfiction have appeared in a wide range of literary magazines and journals across the English-speaking world, from the UK and the USA to Australia and Singapore, including AnalogClarkesworld, Lontar, Black Static, Interzone, Cosmos, Nature, and Asimov’s Science Fiction as well as in numerous original anthologies and collections.
+My speculative fiction stories and nonfiction have appeared in a wide range of literary magazines and journals across the English-speaking world, from the UK and the USA to Australia and Singapore, including AnalogClarkesworld, Lontar, Black Static, Interzone, Cosmos, Nature, and Asimov’s Science Fiction as well as in numerous original anthologies and collections.
 My short stories have appeared in translation in Chinese, Czech, Korean, and Italian, in the latter case as a collection of short stories published in 2016.

 My fiction has also been podcast numerous times (see my publications list for links), and appeared in a number of retrospective and year’s best anthologies since 2009, when I was on the shortlist for the John W. Campbell Award for Best New Writer.
 When I attended the Clarion West Workshop in 2006, I was also the recipient for the Susan C. Petrey Memorial Scholarship.
 In addition, several of my screenplays have been made into award-winning short films.